rokmr/Machine-Learning/notes/LogisticRegression.md

 - Linear relationship with log odds (not the outcome itself)

 ## Effect of Outlier
 Since here we focus on finding the decision boundry that linearly seperate the classes.
 So we mostly focus on the points which are closer to the boundry.
-Therefore, otlier will have very less effect here.
+Therefore, outlier will have very less effect here.

 ## Logistic Regression as Maximum Likelihood Estimation(MLE)

 Assuming the Bernoulli distribution (i.e., binary classification).
-Let, $y \in {0,1}$ if $p$ is the probability of class as 1.
+Let, $y \in \{0,1\}$ if $p$ is the probability of class as 1.
 Then according to MLE we need to maximize $p^y$ if class is 1 and $(1-p)^{(1-y)}$ if class is 0.

 $L = \Pi_{i=1}^{N} p_i^{y_i} (1-p_i)^{(1-y_i)}$